 High prescription drug prices offer a harsh economic lesson — as the out-of-pocket cost goes up, the number of people using the drug often goes down.

-In a recent study in JAMA Cardiology, researchers saw this happen with people who were approved by their insurer to fill a prescription for alirocumab or evolocumab, two new specialty drugs for treating elevated “bad” cholesterol levels.
+In a recent in JAMA Cardiology, researchers saw this happen with people who were approved by their insurer to fill a prescription for alirocumab or evolocumab, two new specialty drugs for treating elevated “bad” cholesterol levels.

 Co-pays for these drugs ranged from $0 to $2,822 per month.